- How is adrenal cancer treated?

 Surgery for adrenal cancer

-Surgery to remove the adrenal gland is called an adrenalectomy.
-There are 2 major approaches to removing the adrenal gland.
-One way is to remove the gland through an incision in the back, just below the ribs.
-This works well for small tumors, but it can be hard to see larger tumors well.
-For many adrenal cortical carcinomas, the surgeon makes the incision through the front of the abdomen.
-This allows the surgeon to see the tumor more clearly and makes it easier to see if it has spread.
-It also allows room for the surgeon to remove a large cancer that has spread (locally) to tissues and organs near the adrenal gland.
+For most adrenal cancers, the surgeon makes the incision through the front of the abdomen.
+This lets the surgeon see the tumor more clearly and makes it easier to see if it has spread.
+It also gives the surgeon room to remove a large cancer that has spread (locally) to tissues and organs near the adrenal gland.
 For example, if the cancer has grown into the kidney, all or part of the kidney must also be removed.
 If it has grown into the muscle and fat around the adrenal gland, these tissues will need to be removed as well.